 - Travel kit.
 Busy schedules shouldn’t keep you from having a healthy mouth and sparkling smile.
 Put together a Dental Travel Kit.
 Keep this in your office desk drawer, purse or car.
 The travel kit should consist of a toothbrush in a holder (manual brush is good for the kit), a fluroide toothpaste (small travel size), dental floss, finger tip brush and floss or floss picks.

 These are just a few things to think about when you want to make sure that your beautiful smile stays that way.
 But remember, if you have “Smile Anxiety” and are afraid to smile because you don’t like your smile, dental professionals can certainly help with this.
-Check out some other ways to keep your smile healthy at:

 Click the image below to download your FREE eBook